§ 7550 General.

 (i) A municipal Board of Elections may request, in writing, advice and guidance from the Department of Elections.
 The Department to which a Board of Elections makes a request shall provide a written response as soon as practical but no later than 7 business days following receipt of the request.

 (j) Municipalities shall post the names and contact information for its Board of Elections in the city/town hall or in the building where the municipal government meets, and on the municipality’s website if it has one.

-(k) A municipality shall notify the State Election Commissioner and the Department of Elections of the members of its Board of Elections when such members are installed.
+(k) A municipality shall notify the State Election Commissioner of the members of its Board of Elections when such members are installed.

 § 7552 Complaint procedure; pre-election activity.